 2. The client is assigned to a personal “Design Manager” who will guide them through the rest of the process: site placement, exterior design, roof lines, window placement, porches, decks, siding, trim, basic landscape.

 3. Once the home design and site placement has been determined, a 3D plan is drawn and brought to life in a web-based meeting.
 The client can walk around and through their new home.
 During this process is the time clients may make additions or subtractions; in real time as the meeting is occurring.

 4. At this point, the Design Manager oversees the project as refinements are made, plans are drawn, contractors are engaged and the building begins.

 5. Depending on size and complexity, homes are completed in the shop in 4 to 6 weeks; delivery to the site is then arranged.

-6. Once on site, it will take 10 to 12 days for the shell to go up and be enclosed.
+6. Once on site, the shell will go up and be enclosed.

 From here your contractor takes the reigns while your design manager also stays with you as siding, roofing, doors, etc., are added.
 In a very few months, you’ll be in your new Yankee Barn home.

 NOTE: To see more on this barn home, please go to Grantham Lakehouse